Code-Institute-Submissions/JeromeDaGnome-MemoryMayhem/README.md

 ### Code

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   Google for the numerous new coding concepts that used throughout this project that I had to lookup online from so many various sources it would be impossible to list here.

 ### Content